Yalir/BezelNotification/README.md

 # BezelNotification

 A utility class for displaying Xcode-like notifications, aka bezel notifications.
-It currently only supports displaying a given text that will be centered on screen, will remain on screen for the specified amount of time, then fade out.
+It currently supports displaying a given text that will be centered on screen, will remain on screen for the specified amount of time, then fade out.
+Alternatively, you can explicitly decide when fade out should happen.
+You also have the ability to use formatted text through NSAttributedString.

 It is based on Core Animation and NSVisualEffectView, all written in Swift 5.
 It requires macOS 10.14 or later.
 UI is written in code only to be able to distribute this as a Swift package.